Radiologic Technology Program

 Students who have previously applied to the program and/or who have completed observation in a radiology department will also be granted points.

-Students have the option of submitting job shadow experience forms and to submit their official ACT scores.
-Students will be awarded points if they choose to submit these materials.
-These are not required.
-However, points will be awarded for these materials.
+Students have the option of submitting their official ACT scores.
+Students will be awarded points if they choose to submit; however, they are not required.

 Students with the highest number of points will be accepted into the program.